hadley/adv-r/OO-essentials.md

 ### Defining classes and creating objects

 Since there aren't any reference classes provided by the base R packages, we'll start by creating one.
-RC classes are best used for creating stateful objects, objects change over time, so we'll create a simple class to model a bank account.
+RC classes are best used for creating stateful objects, objects that change over time, so we'll create a simple class to model a bank account.
 Creating a new RC class is similar to creating a new S4 class but you use `setRefClass()` instead of `setClass()`.
 The first, and only required argument, is an alpha-numeric __name__:

 ```R
 Account <- setRefClass("Account")